Kadri scores in OT in return, Avs move to brink of title

 Cirelli’s goal was the fastest in a Stanley Cup Final since 2006, and the Lightning set the tone for another busy night for Kuemper by outshooting the Avalanche 17-4 in the opening period.
 Two of Colorado’s shots came while skating short-handed, killing off Tampa Bay’s first power play of the night.

-MacKinnon’s first goal of the series — 12th of the playoffs — erased Colorado’s early deficit at 5:17 of the second period.
+MacKinnon’s first goal of the series and 12th of the playoffs erased Colorado’s early deficit at 5:17 of the second period.
 The Avalanche pulled even again when Cogliano, assisted by Nico Sturm and Darren Helm, scored on a deflection less than three minutes into the third.

 INJURIES